dnusca/the-events-calendar-shortcode/readme.txt

 == Upgrade Notice ==

 = 1.5.3 =
+* Fixes translation of the "View all events" link into other languages
 * Adds orderby parameter to order by start date, but still show events until the end date has passed

 = 1.5.2 =